 A dream within a dream, luxury suites at the Ashland Creek Inn give guests a first class base camp to experience the world famous Oregon Shakespeare Festival at its doorstep and explore natural wonders such as Crater Lake in its bioregional backyard.
-Since opening its doors a decade ago, Ashland’s only all-suite inn has become a perennial pied-à-terre for patrons of the town’s annual ‘ode to Shakespeare’’, the nine-month festival that Time magazine ranked one of the top five regional theaters in the country.
-But beyond Broadway-quality theater, access to world-class natural wonders coupled with a culture of near non-stop festivals celebrating everything from local food to international film has put the boutique inn and its tiny town on the map for a new generation of travelers for whom the play’s not the only thing.
+Since opening its doors a decade ago, Ashland’s only all-suite inn has become a perennial pied-à-terre for patrons of the town’s annual ‘ode to Shakespeare’’, the nine-month festival that Time magazine ranked one of the top five regional theatres in the country.
+But beyond Broadway-quality theatre, access to world-class natural wonders coupled with a culture of near non-stop festivals celebrating everything from local food to international film has put the boutique inn and its tiny town on the map for a new generation of travellers for whom the play’s not the only thing.

 Ashland Creek Inn’s beautiful 3-tiered gardens blend seamlessly into its natural environment.
-Shaded tables atop herringbone brick terraces are surrounded by specialty perennials endemic to the American West.
+Shaded tables atop herringbone brick terraces are surrounded by speciality perennials endemic to the American West.
 Created by the Siskiyou Rare Plant Nursery located just a few miles north of town, the Ashland Creek Inn’s impeccable gardens feature stands of native Trillium Albidum, and Pacific Coast Iris along with an array alpine plants from around the world.

 Wining and dining at Ashland Creek Inn